rpede/MobileProgramming24/_learning_dart/objects.md

 That is because the compile can tell from base class.

 The `@override` isn't strictly required.
-It just an indicator to whoever reads the code that the methods overrides a method in a base class.
+It just an indicator to whoever reads the code that the methods override a method in a base class.

 It is also possible to have a class only implement the interface of another,